Enrollment in school

 Compulsory education begins the year a child has his or her seventh birthday.
 Basic education will last for nine years.
 You can enroll your child in first grade through the online Wilma system.
 Identifiers to the Wilma system will be mailed to your home address in January together with the compulsory-education notification.

-The notification of compulsory education will be mailed to first-graders' home addresses in January
+The notification of compulsory education has been mailed to first-graders' home addresses in January

 A notification of compulsory education, as well as school-enrollment instructions, will be mailed to a new student's home address when the matter becomes topical.
 You can enroll your child in first grade through the online Wilma system.
 Identifiers to the Wilma system will be mailed to your home address in January together with the compulsory-education notification.